-

 Cold War

-Read more: Cold WarAn experience of profound beauty and real heartache, it’s glorious.
+Read more: Cold WarAn experience of profound beauty and heartache, it’s glorious.
 A spell of sorts.
 It has that defiant spirit of divine intervention hidden beneath a beautiful, silent, terrible mistake.
 This is lovers as high stakes gamblers, raising the bar of their commitment to one another to vertiginous heights.
-Their story — a diamond and a…
+Their story, a diamond and a dagger, in…

 -